Fronius LogoFronius Mobile Logo

 Unsecured networks and a lack of safeguards can result in data loss and unauthorized access.
 Observe the following points for safe operation:

 Operate inverters and system components on a private, secure network.
+A WiFi network is considered secure if security standard WPA 2 is satisfied as a minimum.

 Keep the network devices (e.g., WiFi routers) up to date with the latest technology.